ajmal110/BMI-calculator/README.md

 An app that calculates Body Mass Index for android and iOS with an attractive user interface designed using flutter

-## What you will create

-It will be a multi screen app with simple functionality but full-on custom styling.
+It is a multi screen app with simple functionality but full-on custom styling.